How to write a good nursing personal statement for University

 Applying for a nursing degree at university is a wise career choice for individuals at any stage in their lives.
 One of the most important selling points in your degree application will be the personal statement made in support of your application.
 Writing a nursing personal statement can be challenging, so the tips below could prove extremely useful for a variety of top-rated nursing degree courses.

 How to write a personal statement for a degree in nursing

 Before sitting down to draft your personal statement for University nursing degrees it's a good idea to create a bulleted list of all areas you plan to include.
 Ordering your list in terms of importance can help ensure the main thrust of your personal statement is in the first couple of sections.

 Your nursing personal statement is an individual piece of work which can really make a difference to course leaders and influence the decision-making process.
 So, it is important you take care when writing the statement and give yourself plenty of time to create a personal statement that makes an impact on readers.
-You should aim to provide a concise statement which gives real insight into your personality and the reasons behind your choice of a nursing career.
+You should aim to provide a concise statement which gives real insight into your values and the reasons behind your choice of a nursing career.
 The factors influencing your specialism choice will also be important to course directors and you should highlight the particular qualities that make you an ideal candidate for roles of this nature.
-You may not have direct nursing expertise, however, it's highly likely that some of your past experiences will be highly relevant to your future nursing roles.
+You may not have direct nursing expertise, however, it's highly likely that some of your past experiences will be highly relevant to your future nursing roles, such as leadership and teamworking experiences.
 Ensuring all this detail is including in your University personal statement is also recommended.